Community Property States: Do You Live In One?

-According to common law property, if one member of a married couple acquires separate property during the marriage, then the property belongs to that person alone.
-The only time that isn’t true is when the property is listed under both spouses’ names.
+According to common law property, if one member of a married couple acquires separate property during the marriage, the property belongs to that person alone.
+The only exception is when the property is listed under both spouses’ names.

-So, for example, if a married spouse in one of the common law states purchases a vehicle and the vehicle is listed under their name alone, it belongs exclusively to that person.
+So, for example, if a married spouse in one of the common law states purchases a vehicle and the vehicle is listed solely under their name, it belongs exclusively to that person.
 In comparison, if that person lived in a community property state, the vehicle would be considered a marital asset.

 However, there are certain situations where a couple may be exempt from a community property law.
 Community property laws don’t apply to the following situations:

 - The property was given to one spouse as a gift.

 - One spouse inherited property during the marriage.

 - One person received property through a will or trust fund.